saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

 ---
 templateKey: index-page
-title: QUANTUM HEALING WITH AYURVEDA
+title: YOGENDRA AYURVEDA
-image: /img/seven-chakras.jpg
+image: /img/your-guide-to-travel-dventure.png
-heading: "Ayurveda Provides Mathematical Background For Biology and Psychology "
+heading: Prevention Is Better Than Cure
-subheading: "Ayurveda Is Mathematical Solution To A Health Problem "
+subheading: Your Guide To Health And Longevity
 mainpitch:
-  title: WHY AYURVEDA?
-  description: "Ayurveda understands our body is made out of different energies .
-    Just like electromagnetic force, gravitational force, weak force and strong force in physics makes the entire universe, satva, rajas, tamas are energies that governs inside and outside of an organism and the universe. "
+  title: How Can Hack Your Biology?
+  description: >-
+    Understanding polarity of nature is a ART.

+    Once you know how to dance between polarities.
+CONGRAGULATION you have hacked your BIOLOGY!!
 intro:
   blurbs: []
   heading: What Ayurveda Offers